 Client agrees to:

-- Provide prompt notice to Company of any issues, defects, or problems with Services or deliverables
+• Prompt notice is provided to Company of any issues, defects, or problems with Services or deliverables

-- Maintain appropriate backups, disaster recovery plans, and business continuity measures
+• Appropriate backups, disaster recovery plans, and business continuity measures are maintained

 10. Indemnification